liamkilner/Project-2-SQL/README.md

 Our second graph is a waffle graph illustrating the recovery rates in various regions around the globe.
 We found that the recovery rate was highest in Europe with Africa and the Americas falling behind it.
 The regions with the lowest recovery rates were the Western Pacific, Eastern Mediterranean, and South-East Africa.
 This data shows us a lot because although Europe had a large spread of cases, according to our heat map, they also had a significantly higher recovery rate.
 On the other hand, South-East Asia suffered with the lowest recovery rate, which is highly likely due to it being the epicenter of the pandemic.

-# Manipulations applied to the data set for analysis:
+# Manipulations applied to the data set for analysis
 We did not have to manipulate or alter any data.

 # Tableau Packaged Workbook:
-The packaged workbook containing the visualizations shown above is attached to this repository here : [country_wise_latest.csv](https://github.com/liamkilner/Project-2-SQL/files/13532316/country_wise_latest.csv)
+The packaged workbook containing the visualizations shown above is attached to this repository here: [country_wise_latest.csv](https://github.com/liamkilner/Project-2-SQL/files/13532316/country_wise_latest.csv)